FractalAwareness-Cavin/3IATLAS-astro-app-import/Time-Passages-Astro-Gold/README.txt

 software adds import support in a future release you will find the relevant instructions in this directory.
 For now you can create a custom fixed point at a specific Julian Date if you just need a static reference.

+### Fixed-point walkthrough (TimePassages)
+1. Decide which epoch you want (for example **2025-10-18 00:00 UT** close to maximum elongation).
+2. Look up the coordinates in `apps-using-csv-files/geocentric_daily.csv`.
+The row for 2025-10-18 lists `lambda_deg = 209.285 deg` (approx 29 deg 17' Libra) and `beta_deg = 2.715 deg`.
+3. In TimePassages open **Edit → Chart Points…** (Windows) or **Preferences → Edit Chart Points** (macOS), switch to the **Custom Points** section, and click **Add**.
+4. Enter a descriptive name (for example `3I/ATLAS 2025-10-18 UT`) and type the longitude in the sign/degree format TimePassages uses.
+Store the latitude or distance in the description if you want extra context.
+5. Save and enable the custom point.
+Remember to replace it with a fresh longitude when you need a new snapshot.

 ---